mavnn/mavnn.github.com/source/_posts/2016-04-15-video-and-slides-for-from-the-ivory-tower.markdown

 ---
 layout: post
-title: "Video and slides for From the Ivory Tower"
+title: "Video and slides for \"From the Ivory Tower\""
 date: 2016-04-15 14:14:17 +0100
 comments: true
 categories: [fsharp]